qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 }
 ```

-The home page, `Home.qml` consists of a `Page`, which is an control element that support headers and footers.
+The home page, `Home.qml` consists of a `Page`, which is n control element that support headers and footers.
 In this example we simply center a `Label` with the text *Home Screen* on the page.
-This works because the contents of a `StackView` automatically fills the stack view, so the page has the right size for this to work.
+This works because the contents of a `StackView` automatically fill the stack view, so the page will have the right size for this to work.

 ```qml
 import QtQuick